 ** Completion of assignments: each learning block will include written responses to readings and videos on online discussion forums, logged near-daily formal practice, participation with a partner, a meeting with Tim, and a whole group distance meeting.
 You must attend 85% of in-person events and complete at least 85% of all of the assignments given.

 STEP 4: TEACHER CERTIFICATION (PORTFOLIO REVIEW) - OPTIONAL

 After successful completion of the 9-month Seminar, and by invitation from Mindfulness Northwest, trainees are invited to submit a portfolio for evaluation of Certification.
 The Certification offered by this program is to become a Certified Mindfulness Teacher.
 (Additional training is needed for certification in specific curricula such as MBSR - see below.)

 Portfolio: any time within 12 months of completion of the MTTP program you may submit a portfolio demonstrating your teaching competence, including:

 - Recordings: your own practice guidance recordings of the principal mindfulness practices (body scan, mindful movement, seated meditation, walking meditation)

 - Materials: written materials (manual, hand outs) you created to support a mindfulness class or workshop

-- Video: of yourself teaching, showing the three primary modalities of mindfulness training: didactic instruction, practice leading and inquiry.
+- Video: of yourself teaching coursework after MTTP completes showing the three primary modalities of mindfulness training: didactic instruction, practice leading and inquiry.
 Video taken from the practicum during MTTP should not be used here.

 - Review and Discuss: the Portfolio Review process includes up to two hours of video chat or in-person conversation with the instructor to guide, refine, and explore your understanding of teaching.
 If additional time is needed, it can be requested at the rate of $90/hour.